コンテンツにスキップ

 Individual Assignments#

-• Browse through the data sheet for your microcontroller
+• browse through the data sheet for your microcontroller

-• Program a microcontroller development board
+• extra credit: test it on a development board

 Learning Outcomes#